I'm a provider

-As noted previously, type A dissections (involving the ascending aorta) are treated surgically.
+As noted, type A dissections (involving the ascending aorta) are treated surgically.
 There is more controversy regarding the optimal treatment of type B dissections (ie, limited to the descending aorta).
 In general, chronic, stable type B dissections are managed medically, although some surgeons recommended a more aggressive approach for younger patients in otherwise good health.
 When serious complications arise from a type B dissection, ie, shock or visceral ischemia, surgical intervention is usually indicated.
-However, although there is an estimated 50% 1-year survival rate in those treated with an open surgical procedure, it is not clear whether that is any better or worse than those treated medically.
+However, although there is an estimated 50% 1-year survival rate in those treated with an open surgical procedure, it is not clear whether that rate is any better or worse than those treated medically.
 The advent of stent grafting, with the potential of reducing the morbidity and mortality of an open surgical procedure, may further expand the number of patients considered for surgical intervention.

 Thoracic Aortic Rupture

 Rupture of the thoracic aorta is a life-threatening emergency that is nearly always fatal if untreated.
 Thoracic artery rupture can result from a number of factors.
 Aneurysms can rupture due to progressive dilatation and pressure of the aortic wall.
-Rupture can also occur as a result of traumatic injury to the aorta, such as occurs with blunt chest trauma.
+Rupture can also result from traumatic injury to the aorta, such as occurs with blunt chest trauma.
 Penetrating injuries that involve the aorta can also lead to rupture.
 Penetrating ulcers can occur in widespread atherosclerotic disease and lead to aortic rupture.

 Emergent repair of thoracic artery rupture is indicated in many cases in which there is free bleeding into the mediastinum and/or complete transection of the aortic wall.
 In some cases of aortic rupture, where the aortic media and adventitia are intact, watchful waiting with delayed surgical intervention is a treatment option.
 With the advent of TEVAR, the decision making for intervention may be altered, as there may be a greater tendency to intervene in borderline cases due to the potential for fewer adverse events with TEVAR.